wesql/wescale/doc/toturial/08-Branch.md

 ## Example Usage

-In the process of software development, we often need to modify the existing database schema.
-However, testing directly in the production environment poses significant security risks.
-Thus, it's common to create a testing environment where schema modifications can be safely tested before being applied back to the production environment.
-Here, we refer to the production environment as the "source" and the testing environment as the "target."

-As described above, a typical workflow involves three major processes: copying schema from source to target, schema modification in target, and merging target schema back to source.
+In software development, testing schema changes directly in production is risky.
+By using Branch, you can duplicate your production schema into a target environment, apply and test changes there, and then merge these validated changes back into the source.

+A typical workflow involves:
+1. **Create**: Copying the schema from source to target.
+2. **Modify**: Making schema changes safely in the target environment.
+3. **Diff & Prepare**: Determining what changes are needed to align source with the target, and preparing these changes for merging.
+4. **Merge Back**: Applying the tested schema changes to the source.

 ### Step 1: Branch Create

-Connect to the target WeScale cluster and run the following command to create a branch.
-`Branch create` command will copy the schema from the source to the target, and establish a branch relationship between the two clusters.
+Use the `Branch create` command on the target cluster to copy the schema from the source cluster.

+**Command:**
 ```sql
 $ docker exec -it wescale15307 mysql -h127.0.0.1 -P15307